 My approach to weddings

 That said, I know some moments are timeless.
 A few relaxed shots with your parents, siblings or bridal party?
 Absolutely.
 They’re the ones that sit on the mantle piece.
-But if you’re looking for dozens of combinations and long lineups, I might not be the right fit.
+But if you’re looking for dozens of combinations and long lineups, I’m probably not be the right fit.

 What about couple portraits?